 Debt news and policy

-And for my weekly round-ups of debt and poverty news items, see Weekly News Summaries.
+I write a weekly round-up of debt and poverty news on Sundays.
+There are only kept for a month or two, see Weekly News Summaries.

 IVAs are now the most common form of personal insolvency in England.
 Clear Debt has recently stated: Individual Voluntary Arrangements) (IVAs) have become the procedure of choice for those people who have debts they can’t pay and a regular income to enable them to make contributions to their debts.
 But how often is the choice of an IVA based on accurate information about the alternatives and … [Read more...]